lorddusk/ObsidianDnD/Red Hand of Doom/Session Notes/Session 2.md

 West
 In the north corner, three bodies lie on the floor.
 Humanlike, but with dragonlike parts sown unto them.
 There is a slight smell of decay in the air.
+In the middle of the room, a circle was drawn.
+Seemingly a teleportation circle.